magento/merchdocs/src/sales-channels/asc/managing-attributes.md

 ### Attribute Options

-Access and view all linked attributes through the Attributes tab on the Amazon Sales Channel Home page.
-View this page through the Amazon Sales Channel Home dashboard.
-Through this page you can:
+Access and view all linked attributes through the _Attributes_ tab on the Amazon Sales Channel home page.
+On this page you can:

 - [Create and edit attributes]({% link sales-channels/asc/creating-attributes.md %})
 - [Review Amazon attribute values]({% link sales-channels/asc/amazon-matching-attributes-values.md %})